kuz/BrainActivity3D/README.md

 ----------

 #### Using precompiled binaries
-Application bundles for Windows, MacOSX (not yet) and Linux (not yet) is available in _binaries_ directory.
+Application bundles for Windows, MacOSX and Linux (not yet) is available in _binaries_ directory.

 #### Using python source